musevlt/mpdaf/obj/source/user_manual_cube.rst

 :func:`mpdaf.obj.Cube.write` saves the Cube in a FITS file.

-:func:`mpdaf.obj.Cube.resize` resizes the cube to have a minimum number of masked values.
+:func:`mpdaf.obj.Cube.resize` resizes the cube to have a minimum number of masked values (in place).

 :func:`mpdaf.obj.Cube.sqrt` computes the positive square-root of data extension.